-Here, $\{B_i\}_{i=0}^{N-1}$ are class decision boundaries and $k$ is a hyperparameter.
-For convenience, we write $\hat{G}_i$ instead of $\Glearn(\tau_i)$, where $\hat{G}_i \in [0,1]$ denotes the normalized predicted return under the learned reward model $\rlearn$.
-As noted in \cite{rating_based_RL} and reproduced in \secref{sec:derivativeRbRL}, $\Lrbrl$ encourages the predicted returns of all trajectories within a class to concentrate around the midpoint $\tfrac{B_i + B_{i+1}}{2}$.
+Here, $\{B_i\}_{i=0}^{n}$ are class decision boundaries, $\Glearn(i) \in [0,1]$ denotes the normalized predicted return of trajectory $\tau$ under the learned reward model $\rlearn$ and $k$ is a hyperparameter.
+As reproduced in Appendix \ref{sec:derivativeRbRL}, $\Lrbrl$ encourages the predicted returns of all trajectories within a class to concentrate around the midpoint $\tfrac{B_i + B_{i+1}}{2}$ \citep{rating_based_RL}.